mghotbi/DspikeIn/README.md

 *The full dataset is available upon request.
 A subset of the dataset is attached for use in this workshop.*

+To test the DspikeIn package, you can download the dataset using the following link: [Download Dataset](https://drive.google.com/file/d/1Ohac-RnrXWSuBAMfqxVzrxCE3Sq98LJK/view?usp=sharing).

 ```r